 Why should you have an omnichannel strategy?

-An omnichannel strategy is vital because it can meet customer expectations and build brand consistency.
+An omnichannel strategy is vital because it can meet customer expectations and, as we mentioned, build brand consistency.
 It’s an approach that boosts engagement, generates conversions, and delivers a competitive edge.

 Take a customer who begins by browsing products on a mobile app.
 They add items to their cart but decide to complete the purchase on a desktop later that day.
 With an omnichannel strategy, their cart information is kept, leading to a faster checkout process once they return.
 Additionally, customer service is simplified.
-If a customer asks a question on Instagram, they get the same quality response as they would through live chat or email.
-This consistency increases satisfaction and loyalty.
+If a customer asks a question on Instagram, they get the same quality response as they would through live chat or email, increasing satisfaction and loyalty.

 An omnichannel strategy is helpful for: